π Title

 π§ Exit Strategy & Growth Vision

-Likely exits: Acquisition by a leading aerospace company.
+Likely exits: Acquisition by larger aerospace firms or space agencies.

-5. Achieve 1,000 active users across multiple agencies.
+5. Achieve 1,000 active subscription users within the first two years.

 ποΈ Offer Breakdown

-π§ͺ Lead Magnet β Free initial data reports
+π§ͺ Lead Magnet β Free white paper on the importance of space weather monitoring.

-π Core Offer β Full access to real-time monitoring
+π Core Offer β Main subscription product for real-time tracking.

-π§ Backend Offer β Consulting for mission planning and risk assessment
+π§ Backend Offer β Consulting services for space agencies on data interpretation and safety protocols.

 π¦ Categorization